Death and Spiritual Awakening

 I was 15 years when i became pregnant with my boyfriend's baby.
 We were so young and very scared.
 When I actually told him the news, he couldn't handle it.
 He "ghosted" me for several months leaving me to figure everything out by myself.
 Since I was raised Catholic, abortion was not an option.
 However, telling my parents was an even harder thing to do.
 I remember my parents looking down at me with anger, disgrace, shame and pity.
 It was the worst time of my life.

 Now, I was 6 months pregnant feeling depressed and literally having no one to relieve my pain.
 With my boyfriend going through his issues and my parents feeling like I was a burden, I completely felt alone.
 Then it happened...in the middle of the night, I felt stomach pains.
 Since I was so naive, I didn't know I was having contractions.
 Silly me, I thought the baby was moving really aggressively.
-So I went to the bathroom to urinate and there my water broke.
-Still I thought, "wow, that was heavy."
-I did mention I was naive.
-To make the long story short, I ended up having my baby on my bed while my young siblings and parents looked on while the ambulance was on their way.
-I watched the baby, the size of my hand taking the few last breaths.
-I remembered seeing the heart beats were pumping then flatlined.
+To make the long story short, I ended up having the baby in my home.
+I watched the baby boy, the size of my hand, taking his few last breaths.
+I remembered seeing the heart beats pumping then flatlined.
 There i was told by the EMT I had a stillbirth.

 I would love to hear your story.
 How did you overcame a tragic event?
 If you didn't, what advice or positive affirmation can you share?
 Please subscribe and be a part of my mailing list.
 I would love to build a community of healers.
 Each one heals one and we are all healers.